microcks/microcks.io/content/documentation/explanations/deployment-topologies.md

 {{< figure src="images/documentation/deployment-topologies-process.png" width="80%" >}}
 </div>

-Those instances are considered *"Ephemeral"* or temporary but it could be: minutes, days or even months.
-They allow fine-grained configuration and customization as they're dedicated to one single use-case or project/team.
-Depending on use-case, you may pay great attention to management automation and what's where Microcks [Kubernetes Operator](https://github.com/microcks/microcks-operator) can makes sense in a [GitOps](https://www.redhat.com/topics/devops/what-is-gitops) approach.
+Those instances are considered *"Ephemeral"* or temporary, but it could be: minutes, days or even months.
+They allow fine-grained configuration and customization as they're dedicated to one single use case or project/team.
+Depending on the use-case, you may pay great attention to management automation and what's where Microcks [Kubernetes Operator](https://github.com/microcks/microcks-operator) can make sense in a [GitOps](https://www.redhat.com/topics/devops/what-is-gitops) approach.

 #### Benefits
 ✅ "Ephemeral": saves money vs comprehensive environments<br/>